 Nicotine is thought to have preventive properties against Covid-19.
 This is the hypothesis put forward by several scientists in a study published by the Academy of Sciences on Tuesday, April 21.
-But are the smokers really safe?
+But are smokers safe?

 The study published, by the Academy of Sciences, is surprising.
-Researchers are wondering about the role of nicotinic acetylcholine receptor and the effectiveness of nicotine as a preventive and therapeutic measure against coronavirus.
+Researchers are wondering about the role of the nicotinic acetylcholine receptor and the effectiveness of nicotine as a preventive and therapeutic measure against coronavirus.

 Why ask yourself about the effects of nicotine?